gandm/language-babel/README.md

 ```
 When moving around a JSX block  language-babel reformats the preceding JSX lines automatically.
 Lines following the cursor are not indented.
 This is to protect the source code following incomplete JSX from being processed.
 The user should correctly position the first JSX element as auto-indenting will not do this.

-There are also three commands - `language-babel:toggle-auto-indent-jsx`, `language-babel:auto-indent-jsx-on` and `language-babel:auto-indent-jsx-off` that set the automatic JSX indenting to on/off for individual files.
-This can be mapped to a keyboard shortcut if needed.

 You may also turn off automatic indenting for all files by setting the package option `Auto Indent JSX`